robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-3-ect-theory.md

 Firstly, we will think about YOU.
-What you are dealing with in your own life and how you manage the feelings associated with the ups and downs - your
+What you are dealing with in your own life and how you manage the feelings associated with the ups and downs - your self-awareness.

-<b>self-awareness</b>
-.

-Secondly, we will consider how
-<b>feelings drive behaviours</b>

-and how our ability to respond empathically to those around us will support you, as teacher, to build responsive relationships with pupils.
+Secondly, we will consider how feelings drive behaviours and how our ability to respond empathically to those around us will support you, as teacher, to build responsive relationships with pupils.

-Thirdly, we will explore how
-<b>high expectations</b>

-can be maintained through a finely tuned balance of
+Thirdly, we will explore how high expectations can be maintained through a finely tuned balance of empathy with clear boundaries.

-<b>empathy with clear boundaries.</b>

   So let’s return to that grizzly Wednesday morning.
 It’s so important to check in with your own emotional state on a regular basis: where would you be, and place yourself, in terms of your emotions at that point in the day?

 We come to our first point – that
-<b>your self-awareness is key</b>
+<b>your self-awareness is key</b>.
+Recognising your own emotions – whether it’s anger, excitement, frustration

-  .
-Recognising your own emotions – whether it’s anger, excitement, frustration or something else – and accepting that you can both be aware of the emotion whilst also being able to ‘park it’, to return to it later, is a key part of being the strong role model that young people need in their lives.
+  or something else – and accepting that you can both be aware of the emotion whilst also being able to ‘park it’, to return to it later, is a key part of being the strong role model that young people need in their lives.
 As